jthomperoo/custom-pod-autoscaler/README.md

 This is the Custom Pod Autoscaler (CPA) code and base images.

 The CPA is part of the [Custom Pod Autoscaler Framework](https://github.com/jthomperoo/custom-pod-autoscaler/wiki/Custom-Pod-Autoscaler-Framework).

-## Use
+## What is it?

-The CPA can be used to create custom scaling logic for Kubernetes; similar to the Horizontal Pod Autoscaler, but allowing the use of user defined commands and scripts to manage metric gathering and evaluating how many replicas to scale to.
+A Custom Pod Autoscaler is a Kubernetes autoscaler that runs on custom logic.
+Custom Pod Autoscalers are designed to be similar to the Kubernetes Horizontal Pod Autoscaler.
+A Custom Pod Autoscaler can be created by using this project, extending the Docker base images provided and inserting your own logic; see the [example for more information](https://github.com/jthomperoo/custom-pod-autoscaler/tree/master/example).

 ## Developing your own Custom Pod Autoscaler